Software-Defined Wireless Decentralized Building Management System

-This project will demonstrate a new BMS architecture that significantly lowers total lifecycle cost to half that of state-of-the-art competitors in the small building sector, enabling ROIs that make retrofits possible through performance contracts.
-The results will establish the installed costs and energy savings for a range of building sizes and HVAC setups, demonstrating the necessary ROI to justify efficiency projects using this BMS.
-Installing advanced BMS systems in a larger portion of the Department of Defense (DoD) small building inventory will generate utility savings for DoD as well as help meet federal greenhouse emission reduction mandates.
-The demonstration will be conducted at Tinker AFB, Oklahoma.
+The research team has demonstrated a new BMS architecture which significantly lowers total lifecycle cost to 1/2 that of state-of-the-art competitors in the small building sector, enabling ROIs that make retrofits possible through performance contracts.
+The results of this project clearly establish the installed costs and energy savings for a range of building sizes and heating, ventilation, and air conditioning (HVAC) configurations, demonstrating the necessary ROI to justify efficiency projects using this BMS.

-The BMS is built on a new data acquisition and control platform called Halo/S. This platform is unique from current state-of-the-art platforms in several ways:
+The demonstrated BMS was built on a sensor and control platform which is unique compared to current state-of-the-art platforms in several ways:

-- Decentralized: Each Halo/S device is capable of running its own high-level software, and is capable of communicating with any other device on the network.
+- Decentralized: each device is capable of running its own high-level software, and is capable of communicating with any other device on the network.
 This eliminates the need for standalone controllers, which can dominate the overall cost of a BMS for small buildings.

-- Low Cost: The firmware runtime has been specifically designed and optimized to run on ultralow cost microprocessors, drastically reducing hardware costs while significantly improving battery life.
+- Low-cost: the firmware has been specifically designed and optimized to run on ultra-low cost microprocessors, drastically reducing hardware costs while significantly improving battery life.

-- Wireless Protocol: A new, proprietary, low-datarate wireless protocol has been developed to improve indoor range, power usage, and cost.
-This true wireless capability drastically reduces installation costs compared to wired systems.
+- Class-leading wireless: a new, proprietary, low-datarate wireless protocol has been developed to specifically improve indoor range, power usage, and cost versus competing systems.